What is a Translation Glossary?

 - Industry-specific terms – Terms that you want to have distinctive translations for instead of the widely-used translations by other companies or the public.

 - Audience-specific terms – Terms that your audiences are likely to use and understand.
-Using these terms will help your company’s documents more relevant to your target audiences or markets.
+Using these terms will help your company’s documents be more relevant to your target audiences or markets.

 - Keywords – Keywords that your target customers use to search for information on search engines are a key part to guarantee your online presence in a foreign market.